chiggachiggayeah/weatherman/weatherman.md

 # Appendix

 (the storm chasing is an effect of them having to take a stand against the radicals)

-(the weatherman, jiddo, was this kind of eco-terrorist, a pioneer in weather mediation technology.
-He felt the nations of the world could not be trusted and should be brought to heel under the force of the weather.)

 (grand belief of jiddo's how countries and all these artificial divides are meaningless)